HerrSchtevie/Journals-of-Jyggalag/JOJ Follower Guide.md

 ### Astrid – Heart of Ice
 [Astrid - Heart of Ice](https://www.nexusmods.com/skyrimspecialedition/mods/132350)
 Daughter of Eivor, Astrid hails from the harsh, frozen isle of Roscrea.
 She’s a battle-hardened warrior with **2,350 voiced lines**, a unique **marriage quest**, and a guarded but emotional storyline.
-Voiced by Chole Elmore.
+Voiced by Chloe Elmore.

 **Location:** Bluewater Cave near Rorikstead